CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Concepts/fundamentals/blocks/block-properties/common-properties.md

 If [UserCredentials][] has a `null` username or password, a [PropertyNullException][] will be thrown when the [block][] is executed.

+By default, the type of logon method used to authenticate the Run As user is `LogonType.Network`; this works for most scenarios.
+For scenarios that require a different type of logon method (e.g. connecting to a remote database), the correct [LogonType][] (e.g. `LogonType.NewCredentials`) can be specified as part of the [UserCredentials][].

 {{< figure src="/images/set-variable/set-variable-run-as.svg" >}}

-The [LogonType][] is used to identify the method of impersonation.
-The default is `LogonType.Network`, and does not need to be declared in the constructor, but can be changed.

-For example, if you are trying to access a remote machine, then `LogonType.Network` would be the correct [LogonType][].
-Whereas if you are trying to access a database on a remote machine, then `LogonType.NewCredentails` would be the correct [LogonType][].

 ## Block Timeout Property